octoflar/especia/README.md

     make install

 You may have to specify a different compiler or different compiler and linker flags, whatever is suitable for your system.

-This software uses the [Linear Algebra Package](http://www.netlib.org/lapack/), which may already be pre-installed on your system as a shared or static library.
+In particular, this software uses the [Linear Algebra Package](http://www.netlib.org/lapack/), which may already be pre-installed on your system as a shared or static library.
 Consult your system documentation how to use the linear algebra library.

 # Versioning